 Determine your plan for marking up your content.
-Enter this into your planning document that you created in the “Strategy” training section.
+Enter this into the planning document you created in the “Strategy” training section.

 “Authoring” refers to the process of assigning schema markup to the content on your webpages.

-When it comes to authoring your markup, there are several different options available to you for authoring and you can mix and match them depending on your requirements.
-We recommend that you explore your options in the following order:
+When it comes to authoring your markup, there are several different options.
+You can mix and match them depending on your requirements.
+We recommend exploring your options in the following order:

 1. Schema markup embedded in your CMS

 Does your CMS (Content Management System) have built-in schema markup options that satisfy your requirements and are those markup options robust enough?
 If so, great!